![]() |

 See my article on making network cables for advise on making, buying, and installing network cables.

-If you are using all 100 Mhz Fast Ethernet adapters (recommended), the hub doesn't have to be fancy with auto-sensing or capable of NWay auto-negotiation.
+If you are using all 100 Mhz Fast Ethernet adapters (recommended), the hub doesn't have to be fancy with auto-

 ![]() The D-Link DSH-5 is a good example of a low-cost, 5-port hub which works well.
 It has more features than you need, but it hubs like it are becoming common place.
 D-Link also makes eight and 16-port versions of this hub.
 If you already have a 2-computer network with a crossover cable and you are going to add a third computer and hub, don't throw away the crossover cable.
 Most hubs have one port which can be configured for a crossover cable.